Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 9. Taking time to do it right:

-Truthfully I am a good deal slower than most any other Gutter Contractor, since I do not rely on large crews to do the work.
-I put much more into each job than they would at any price.
-You could see our not being so fast as our most important advantage, instead of a drawback.
-Being booked out so far have lost many sales, but I will not sacrifice quality for a larger production volume.
-Sometimes I have been late getting started, because of unexpected work required to finish the previous gutter job.
-I would have to say I take at 2 to 3 times longer to replace a gutter system than the average Gutter Contractor per man.
+I trust you will see this slow pace as my most important advantage, instead of a drawback.
+Being booked out so far I have lost more sales as a result than I am able to schedule in, but I will not sacrifice quality for a larger production volume.
+Sometimes I have been late getting started, because of unexpected work required to finish the previous gutter jobs.
+I would have to say I take at least 3 to 5 times longer to replace a gutter system than the average Gutter Contractor per man.
+Think about that for a bit.
+What are they NOT doing to be able to slap up gutters so quickly?

 10. Stronger Support Brackets:

-I purchase my extra heavy-duty 0.063 aluminum, or 48oz copper Monster Hidden Hangers from a supplier back East.
+I purchase my extra heavy-duty 0.063 aluminum, or 48oz solid copper Monster Hidden Hangers from a supplier back East.
 They are stronger than any hidden hangers sold at the local wholesale gutter parts suppliers (reason: supply & demand).
 This is for the strongest possible support of my gutter systems.
 Why use a life-time metal if they are not installed well?

 Sales here in the N. W. of professional gutter parts to Licensed Gutter Contractors show that over 80% of gutters are still installed using the old school 7" nail spike and ferrule tube to support gutters.
 They don't install them that way because nails are better.
 It is not even because nails are cheaper or easier to use.
 They are not easier.
 It is simply because the Gutter Contractors are too cheap to buy and replace a powerful $300 18v cordless impact driver like I use, each time their employees steal, damage, or loose them.
 That is the real reason those other Gutter Contractors will not graduate into the 21st century.